-Recently Dr. Partha Chattopadhya a professional Bengali writer, psychologist and a professional marriage counselor was in news for his unique and first of its kind effort in India – “Purush”.
-Purush is the first book written by a professional Indian writer that focus on men’s issues.
-This invaluable work from journalist-writer Dr. Partha Chattopadhya earned accolades from many as it was a bold attempt to break all stereotypes.
+Recently Dr. Partha Chattopadhya, a professional Bengali writer, psychologist, and a professional marriage counsellor, was in news for his unique and first of its kind effort in India – “Purush”.
+Purush is the first book written by a professional Indian writer that focuses on men’s issues.
+This invaluable work from the journalist-writer Dr. Partha Chattopadhya earned accolades from many as it was a bold attempt to break all stereotypes.

 Read a review of his book Purush – Here

-Many of his ardent followers however did criticize him for this effort and told him that he had wasted his time doing research on this matter.
-In a close interview with The Male Factor he regretted that even men who suffered false cases under IPC 498a (or prevention of cruelty against women act or popularly known as Indian dowry act) also criticized his effort and commented that men’s rights (that helps male victims of IPC 498a) as joke.
-Not only they were ignorant about the fact that MRAs exist, as Dr. Chattopadhya commented some of them felt miserable to go to MRAs for any help.
+Many of his ardent followers, however, did criticize him for this effort and told him that he had wasted his time doing research on this matter.
+In a close interview with The Male Factor, he regretted that even men who suffered false cases under IPC 498a (or prevention of cruelty against women act or popularly known as Indian dowry act) also criticized his effort and commented that men’s rights (that helps male victims of IPC 498a) as a joke.
+Not only they were ignorant about the fact that MRAs do exist, as Dr. Chattopadhya commented, some of them felt miserable to go to MRAs for any help.

-This observation however clarifies why men’s rights is needed in the country and how MRAs can make a difference in the lives of future generation of men.
+This observation, however, clarifies why men’s rights are needed in the country and how MRAs can make a difference in the lives of a future generation of men.
 Men who presently do not even understand the need of men’s rights for ending the social misandry prevailing in most of them are sure to experience a doomsday in future if no one fights for male rights.

 I was fortunate to get some time out of his busy schedule for this interview –

 Q. What made you write about men and their issues?

 When I started writing about gender issues, I chose to write about women first.
 But that was one-sided.
 Journalists should always write about both sides.
 So, I started research on men and their issues.

 Q. Tell me more about your previous books, especially the books on depression.